ABOUT US – A short history of the MG Car Club Northwest Centre

 With so many members, the MGCCNWC is compelled to offer something for every MG owner.
 The LaConner Tulip Rallye has been going strong since 1981, bringing out hundreds of cars from numerous clubs, every year.
 Our annual wine tour is over 20 years old and is a Club favorite.
 Also, there are tech sessions, picnics, car shows, parades, parties, banquets, day drives, overnight tours, and so much more.
 Our Club is also focused on extending a helping hand to those who need it.
 We have been very active in assisting local food banks, the Toys4Tots program and other charities.

 In recognition of its contribution toward supporting the MG marque throughout the Pacific Northwest and being an asset to the general community, the MGCCNWC has been awarded the Nuffield Trophy an unprecedented five times by the MG Car Club in England.
 Our newsletter magazine, the celebrated MOWOG, has won journalism awards for its presentation and content.

 The present day sees the MGCCNWC as the oldest, continuously-running MG club this side of the Atlantic.
 It is also appropriate that we had the longest standing overseas member of the MG Car Club of England in the form of Doug Beagley*, in the MGCCNWC until his passing in 2011.
-Our Club now covers a geographical area so wide that we offer five regional meeting locations for the convenience of our members.
+Our Club now covers a geographical area so wide that we offer four regional meeting locations for the convenience of our members.
 It is the adherence to the MG motif “The Marque of Friendship” that has made our organization not only a place to enjoy one’s MG, but also a place of friendship, camaraderie and good will.